CSC207-2022F-UofT/UofTinder/README.md

 - If they like each other, we open a chat between the two users and display a success view to indicate that a match has been created

 **8. Chat feature**
+- Pressing on the chat tab opens up a contact list including all of the people that the current user has matched with
+- Users are able to chat with each other through a messaging interface, which is available as soon as they have matched

 **9. User persistence**
+- As soon as the user has registered their account and answered the questionnaire, a ```User``` object containing their information is pushed to Firebase
+- Whenever the current user's internal data is updated as they use the app, we synchronize these changes with the database.

 # Next steps for UofTinder